zhoujing89/ppca/README.md

-## This is the code for the paper {\it Progressive Principle Component Analysis for Compressing Deep Convolutional Neural Networks}
+## This is the code for the paper Progressive Principle Component Analysis for Compressing Deep Convolutional Neural Networks